 He says he can only get off whilst reading Crash By JG Ballard.
 He doesn’t have symphorophilia, he isn’t aroused by car crashes, but rather by the act of someone writing about the subject.

-He says he won’t die in a hit and run.
-If you familiarise yourself with the law, he says, you’ll realise they’re not allowed to hit you.
+He says he won’t die in a hit-and-run.
+If you familiarise yourself with the law, he says, you’ll realize they’re not allowed to hit you.

 He says in order for a dream to become reality, something has to die.